Thermal Management in High-Density PCB Assembly: LCSC’s Expert Tips for Optimization

 QFN Package with Exposed Pad for High-Density PCB Thermal Management (Image source: online)

-In high-power chips, thermal performance is directly associated with circuit stability and lifespan.
-A poorly designed heat dissipation path may cause localized overheating, leading to device failure.
+For high-power chips, thermal performance affects circuit stability and lifespan.
+A poorly designed heat dissipation path may cause partial overheating, leading to device failure.
 Optimizing the design of exposed pads and soldering processes can significantly improve heat dissipation efficiency.

 What Is an Exposed Pad?

 The exposed pad, also known as the thermal landing, is part of the chip’s lead frame.
-It serves a dual purpose:
+It serves dual purposes:

 • Thermal conduction: It provides a direct path for heat transfer from the die to the PCB copper layers.